 An important influence on this generation of constitutional documents was the work of the French Enlightenment philosopher Montesquieu.
 In his Spirit of the Laws (1748) Montesquieu analyzed forms of government and how different forms matched with different kinds of nations – small nations best being republics, medium sized nations best served by a constitutional monarchy and very large ones best being empires.
 His analysis broke government down into executive, legislative and (to a lesser extent) judicial powers and he argued that, to avoid tyranny, these should be separate and independent of each other so that the power of any one of these would not exceed the combined power of the other two.

-The state of Connecticut did not adopt a new constitution but continued with its (sometimes updated) Royal Charter of 1662.
+In 1776, the state of Connecticut did not adopt a new constitution but continued with its (sometimes updated) Royal Charter of 1662.
 In the matter of religious freedom, in Connecticut, the Congregational Church was effectively the established state religion until the Constitution of 1818.
 Elsewhere, the antidisestablishmentarians generally lost out.
 For example, in the case of New York, Georgia, Rhode Island, Pennsylvania and Massachusetts, the state constitution guaranteed freedom of religion; in New Hampshire, the Constitution of 1776 was silent on the subject, but “freedom of conscience” was guaranteed in the expanded version of 1784.
 In Delaware’s case, it prohibited the installation of an established religion; in Virginia’s case, it took the Virginia Statute for Religious Freedom, written by Thomas Jefferson in 1786, to stave off the threat of an established church.
 On the other hand, the Maryland Constitution only guaranteed freedom of religion to “persons professing the Christian religion” (which was the same as in Maryland’s famous Toleration Act of 1649, the first step in the right direction in the colonies).
-In the 1776 document, Anglicanism is the established religion in South Carolina – this was undone in the 1778 revision.
+In its 1776 document, Anglicanism is the established religion in South Carolina – this was undone in the 1778 revision.
 In the North Carolina Constitution, Article 32 affirms “That no person who shall deny the being of God, or the truth of the Protestant religion … shall be capable of holding any office … within this State”; New Jersey’s Constitution had a similar clause.
 It seems that from a legal point of view, a state still has the authority to have its own established or favored religion and attempts to move in this direction are still being made in North Carolina and elsewhere – the First Amendment explicitly only prohibits Congress from setting up an established religion for the country as a whole.

 The challenges confronting the Constitutional Convention in Philadelphia in 1787 were many – to craft a system with a sufficiently strong central authority but not one that could morph into a dictatorship or mob rule, to preserve federalism and states’ rights (in particular, for the defense of the peculiar institution of slavery), to preserve popular sovereignty through a system of elections, etc. Who, then, rose to the occasion and provided the intellectual and political drive to get this done?
 Mystère.

 Thomas Jefferson was the ambassador to France, John Adams was the ambassador to Great Britain and neither attended the Convention.
-Benjamin Franklin was one of the few who took a stand for the abolition of slavery but to no avail; Alexander Hamilton had but a bit part and his main initiative was roundly defeated.
+Benjamin Franklin was one of the few who took a stand for the abolition of slavery but to no avail; Alexander Hamilton had but a bit part and his main (virtually monarchist) initiative was roundly defeated.
 George Washington took part only at James Madison’s urging (but did serve as president of the Convention).
 But it is Madison who is known as the Father of the Constitution.

 Madison and the others were keen readers of the Roman historian Publius Cornelius Tacitus who pitilessly described the transformation of the Roman Senatorial class from lawmakers into sniveling courtiers with the transformation of the Roman Republic into the Roman Empire; Montesquieu also wrote about the end of the Roman Republic.
 On the other hand, the rumblings leading up to the French Revolution could be heard and the threat of mob rule was not unrealistic.
 So the fear of creating a tyrannical regime was very much with them.